(in accordance with the General Data Protection Regulations 2016)

 The right to object to automated decisions – this does not apply to ReSkilled.
 It is where a computer-based process is used to make decisions that have a legal or significant effect on you.

-– Electronically stored information will be encrypted and we use SSL (Secure Socket Layer) software to encrypt and transfer information across the internet.
+Electronically stored information will be encrypted and we use secure software to transfer information across the internet.
 Whilst we will always try to ensure the security of your information, we cannot guarantee the overall security of using the internet.